adamsoutar/Video-Streaming-Site/README.md

 #### Docker

 The two servers run in docker containers.
 You can run multiple uploaders or content servers on the same box with different port maps.

+## Acknowledgement

+Fair use clip of Tom Scott's [Blindfold Balancing in the Spinning Space Chair](https://www.youtube.com/watch?v=jhQa9xLk5qk) used for example content

+## Hey, you!

+I'm a college student spends all my free time writing React + Node projects for fun and have experience working on software in a team.
+If you offer or know anybody offering work or apprenticeship opportunities, please email me with the address listed on my profile.